Rockwell Automation (ROK) Sees a More Significant Dip Than Broader Market: Some Facts to Know

-Rockwell Automation (ROK) ended the recent trading session at $303.86, demonstrating a -0.82% swing from the preceding day's closing price.
-The stock fell short of the S&P 500, which registered a loss of 0.8% for the day.
-On the other hand, the Dow registered a loss of 0.76%, and the technology-centric Nasdaq decreased by 1.18%.
+Rockwell Automation (ROK) closed at $302.97 in the latest trading session, marking a -1.01% move from the prior day.
+The stock fell short of the S&P 500, which registered a loss of 0.15% for the day.
+Elsewhere, the Dow saw a downswing of 0.42%, while the tech-heavy Nasdaq appreciated by 0.09%.

-The industrial equipment and software maker's shares have seen an increase of 11.41% over the last month, surpassing the Industrial Products sector's gain of 6.76% and the S&P 500's gain of 3.4%.
+Heading into today, shares of the industrial equipment and software maker had gained 9.39% over the past month, outpacing the Industrial Products sector's gain of 5.41% and the S&P 500's gain of 3.5% in that time.

-The investment community will be closely monitoring the performance of Rockwell Automation in its forthcoming earnings report.
-It is anticipated that the company will report an EPS of $2.61, marking a 6.1% rise compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $2.07 billion, reflecting a 4.57% rise from the equivalent quarter last year.
+Analysts and investors alike will be keeping a close eye on the performance of Rockwell Automation in its upcoming earnings disclosure.
+The company's earnings per share (EPS) are projected to be $2.61, reflecting a 6.1% increase from the same quarter last year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.07 billion, up 4.57% from the year-ago period.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $12.82 per share and revenue of $9.26 billion, which would represent changes of +5.78% and +2.28%, respectively, from the prior year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $12.82 per share and a revenue of $9.26 billion, signifying shifts of +5.78% and +2.28%, respectively, from the last year.

-Investors might also notice recent changes to analyst estimates for Rockwell Automation.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Rockwell Automation.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.09% lower.
-Rockwell Automation is currently a Zacks Rank #3 (Hold).
+Over the past month, there's been a 0.09% fall in the Zacks Consensus EPS estimate.
+As of now, Rockwell Automation holds a Zacks Rank of #3 (Hold).

-Meanwhile, ROK's PEG ratio is currently 2.35.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-By the end of yesterday's trading, the Industrial Automation and Robotics industry had an average PEG ratio of 6.64.
+One should further note that ROK currently holds a PEG ratio of 2.34.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Industrial Automation and Robotics was holding an average PEG ratio of 6.63 at yesterday's closing price.

 The Industrial Automation and Robotics industry is part of the Industrial Products sector.
-With its current Zacks Industry Rank of 101, this industry ranks in the top 41% of all industries, numbering over 250.
+Currently, this industry holds a Zacks Industry Rank of 104, positioning it in the top 42% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report